College Center Room 518

 Financial aid resources are available to students who study abroad, including school loans and grants, private organization funds, scholarships, and more.

 Early and advanced planning is the best way to begin your search for financial assistance. **As soon as you can, meet with your study abroad advisor to begin your planning.** Some financial aid FAQ’s concerning studying abroad are below.
 Please contact the Office of International Education with any additional questions.

 Is it possible to receive financial aid for study abroad?

-Yes.
-It is possible to use financial aid for almost all study abroad programs.
+Yes!
 If you have never received financial aid in the past, you should still consider applying since studying abroad is usually more costly.
 You may be eligible for federal loans, grants, and additional forms of assistance.

 How do I apply for financial aid?